-Because much of this regulation will be of relatively high tech economic activity we can also anticipate that this growing trans-national administrative law will encounter the same issues that the administrative law of high tech national regulatory schemes has faced in the past.
-At least for those high tech states pretending to democracy, one central issue has been democracy versus technocracy.
-Precisely because what is being regulated is technologically complex and rapidly changing it is obvious that regulators must have high technical skills themselves.
-You cannot regulate what you can't understand.
-It has become widely recognized, however, that by virtue of the very specialization of knowledge demanded for the achievement of high technological skills, experts are themselves special interest groups whose perspectives and self-interests render them non-representative of the demos as a whole.
-There is an inevitable tension between democratic control of public policy, including regulatory policy, and regulation by experts.
-This tension is a second major building block of a trans- or global administrative law.
+Because much of this regulation will be of relatively high-tech economic activity, we can also anticipate that this growing transnational administrative law will encounter the same issues that the administrative law of high-tech national regulatory schemes has faced in the past.
+For some high-tech states that purport to be democratic, one central issue has been democracy versus technocracy.
+Precisely because what is being regulated is technologically complex and rapidly changing, regulators must have high technical skills themselves.
+One cannot regulate what one does not understand.
+It has become widely recognized, however, that by virtue of the very specialization of knowledge required for the achievement of high technological skills, experts are themselves special interest groups whose perspectives and self-interests render them nonrepresentative of the demos as a whole.